tbrown/adventures/_posts/1917-10-01-paddy-beaver.markdown

 There were some aspen-trees growing right on the edge of the pond Paddy had made in the Green Forest.
-These she cut just as she had cut the trees for his dam.
-As soon as a tree was down, she would cut it into short lengths, and with these swim out to where the water was deep, close to his new house. she took them one by one and carried the first ones to the bottom, where she pushed them into the mud just enough to hold them.
+These she cut just as she had cut the trees for her dam.
+As soon as a tree was down, she would cut it into short lengths, and with these swim out to where the water was deep, close to her new house.
+She took them one by one and carried the first ones to the bottom, where she pushed them into the mud just enough to hold them.
 Then, as fast as she brought more, she piled them on the first ones.
 And so the pile grew and grew.

-Mary Muskrat, Peter Rabbit, Bobby Coon, and the other little people of the Green Forest watched him with the greatest interest and curiosity.
+Mary Muskrat, Peter Rabbit, Bonnie Coon, and the other little people of the Green Forest watched her with the greatest interest and curiosity.
 They couldn't quite make out what she was doing.
-It was almost as if he were building the foundation for another house.
+It was almost as if she were building the foundation for another house.

-"What's she doing, Jerry?" demanded Peter, when she could keep still no longer.
+"What's she doing, Mary?" demanded Peter, when he could keep still no longer.

-"I don't exactly know," replied Jerry.
-"He said that she was going to lay in a supply of food for the winter, just as I told you, and I suppose that is what she is doing.
-But I don't quite understand what he is taking it all out into the pond for.
-I believe I'll go ask him."
+"I don't exactly know," replied Mary.
+"She said that she was going to lay in a supply of food for the winter, just as I told you, and I suppose that is what she is doing.
+But I don't quite understand what she is taking it all out into the pond for.
+I believe I'll go ask her."

-"Do, and then come tell us," begged Peter, who was growing so curious that she couldn't sit still.
+"Do, and then come tell us," begged Peter, who was growing so curious that he couldn't sit still.

-So Jerry swam out to where Paddy was so busy.
+So Mary swam out to where Paddy was so busy.
 "Is this your food supply, Cousin Paddy?" she asked.

-"Yes," replied Paddy, crawling up on the side of his house to rest.
+"Yes," replied Paddy, crawling up on the side of her house to rest.
 "Yes, this is my food supply.
 Isn't it splendid?"

-"I guess it is," replied Jerry, trying to be polite, "though I like lily-roots and clams better.
+"I guess it is," replied Mary, trying to be polite, "though I like lily-roots and clams better.
 But what are you going to do with it?
 Where is your storehouse?"